Animals

 IN THE ZOO – Fruit and insectsFASCINATING FACTS

-• Live in groups that consist of 2 to 14 tamarins
+• Cotton-top tamarins live in groups of 2 to 14 individuals.

-• Use scent marking to secure their territory -
+• They use scent marking to secure their territory. -

 Cuban Rock Iguana